AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 </div>

 ### Incorporating Additional Data
-Expanding a model to include more data is a critical step in Bayesian Workflow (BW).
+Expanding a model to include more data is a critical step in a Bayesian Workflow.
 It’s often said that the value of a statistical method lies not just in how it handles data but in the choice of what data to use.

 ### Working with Prior Distributions